Overview

 Step 3: Generate Required Keypairs

-Security is crucial for node operations, so we’ll create three separate keypairs that each handle different aspects of your node’s functionality.
-Your ARX node needs three different keypairs for secure operation.
+Your ARX node needs four different keypairs for secure operation.
 Create these in yourarcium-node-setup directory:

 3.1 Node Authority Keypair